jewettaij/visfd/doc/doc_filter_mrc.md

   Instead, you can use the "histogram_mrc.py" script to see if your intensity values lie in the range you expect.)*

 ### -clip a b

 The "**--clip a b**" argument will restrict the range of voxel intensities to a range of your choosing.
 This can be useful to eliminate extremely dark or bright voxels from your image.
-(Such spurious voxels can make template matching less reliable.)
+(Such spurious voxels can make it difficult to detect faint objects in the original image.)

 ```
 -clip 0.48 0.52